monjohn/focusworks.dev/posts/2020-01-06-reasons-to-learn-elixir-in-2020.md

 ## 5. Concurrency

 One of the main motivations of José Valim to create Elixir was the desire to take advantage of multiple cores on a computer since that is the chief way that computers are trying to get faster.
-He was working on the Rails core team, and struggling to get Rails to take advantage of more than one core, and struggling to do so.
+He was working on the Rails core team, and struggling to get Rails to take advantage of more than one core.
 He went looking for other tools to tackle this very challenging problem.
-He discovered the Erlang programming language and it runtime, which uses functional ideas as well as the Actor model to get a handle on this problem.
-He build Elixir to run on the Erlang runtime and to take advantage of it.
+He discovered the Erlang programming language and its runtime, which uses functional ideas as well as the Actor model to get a handle on this problem.
+He built Elixir to run on the Erlang runtime and to take advantage of it.

 I highly recommend hearing José tell his story [in this video](https://www.welcometothejungle.com/en/articles/btc-elixir-jose-valim#play-video)

 I have read articles about the Actor model, but didn't really grok it.
 It was only when programming with Elixir that I really begin to understand it, and appreciate how simple it is.
 This is what learning Elixir can do for you too.

+Elixir's concurrency model let's it scale from beefy servers to distributed Raspberry PIs, which brings us to...

 ## 6. Nerves

 IOT is definitely an exciting frontier now as small chips and computers are becoming quite cheap.
 The [Nerves Project](https://nerves-project.org/) is an Elixir framework for proramming and controlling embedded devices.
 The advantage of using Elixir for this again comes primarily from the platform.
-Erlang was written to run telephone switches for Erik.
-It was designed for systems with these traits: distributed, fault-tolerant, real-time, highly available, and non-stop applications.[1](<https://en.wikipedia.org/wiki/Erlang_(programming_language)>) This is pretty-much IOT in a nutshell.
+Erlang was written to run telephone switches for Ericsson.
+It was designed for systems with these traits: distributed, fault-tolerant, real-time, highly available, and non-stop applications.
+Here is [a really informative video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwij5ofwnO_mAhXDl-AKHX_DDlUQwqsBMAB6BAgKEAQ&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DSOqQVoVai6s&usg=AOvVaw3jUl1S2RBto1GYWdUZ1PNi) about Erlang.

-If you want to know more about Erlang, there is [a really informative video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwij5ofwnO_mAhXDl-AKHX_DDlUQwqsBMAB6BAgKEAQ&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DSOqQVoVai6s&usg=AOvVaw3jUl1S2RBto1GYWdUZ1PNi)

-So if you are interested in embedded computer, you won't find better tools than Nerves.
+Distributed, real-time, highly-available.
+This is pretty-much IOT in a nutshell.
+So if you are interested in embedded computing, you won't find better tools than Nerves.
 It also has a very active community around it.

-I haven't done anyting with Nerves yet, but I am hoping to this year.
+I haven't done anyting with Nerves yet, but I am hoping to grab a Raspberry PI and get started this year.

 ## 7. Pattern Matching